AP Drawing

 What formative and summative assessments helped guide your students through your AP Art & Design Curriculum?

 Formative mid-crits and my circulation intervals around each student’s independent workspace allow for direct feedback and discussion without distraction.
-At summative assessments, students must complete a digital slide presentation that displays the following: * a working sustained investigation statement, * a slide with one to three photos documenting research and process, * one slide with multiple images of the progression of work, * and a final slide with the completed sustained investigation.
+At summative assessments, students must complete a digital slide presentation that displays the following:

 This requirement creates a complete record of student work for reference in the submission process and has been instrumental in keeping me and the students accountable.
 Once their slides are submitted, I provide video feedback on their work and the AP Art and Design rubric to connect the learning goals.